matomo-org/developer-documentation/docs/4.x/tracking-java.md

 This documentation provides a swift and informative overview of the essential classes and methods within the library.

 If you encounter any challenges or have inquiries, feel free to [create an issue](https://github.com/matomo-org/matomo-java-tracker/issues/new) in the [Matomo Java Tracker repository](https://github.com/matomo-org/matomo-java-tracker).
-Our team is dedicated to assisting you promptly and ensuring a smooth experience with the Matomo Java Tracker.
+Our team will be happy to help.

 ## Adding the dependency